Waxhaw people

-The Waxhaw people (also referred to as Wisacky, the Gueça and possibly Wastana and Weesock) were a tribe native to what are now the counties of Lancaster, in South Carolina; and Union and Mecklenburg in North Carolina, around the area of present-day Charlotte.
-The Waxhaw were related to other nearby Southeastern peoples, such as the Catawba people and the Sugeree.
-It is speculated that they were culturally influenced by the Mississippian culture.
+The Waxhaw people were a Native American tribe who historically lived in present-day counties of Lancaster, in South Carolina; and Union and Mecklenburg in North Carolina, around the area of present-day Charlotte.

+Name

+The Waxhaw were also referred to as Waxhau, Wisacky, the Gueça and possibly Wastana and Weesock.

+Culture

+The Waxhaw were related to other nearby Indigenous peoples of the Southeastern Woodlands, such as the Catawba people and the Sugeree.
+They were likely culturally influenced by the Mississippian culture.

 Some scholars suggest the Waxhaw may have been a band of the Catawba rather than a distinctly separate people, given the similarity in what is known of their language and customs.
-A distinctive custom which they shared was flattening the forehead of individuals as infants; the only other people group to do so in the southeastern United States is the Choctaw.
+A distinctive custom which they shared was flattening the forehead of individuals, as did the Choctaw.
 Flattening of the head gave the Waxhaw a distinctive look, with wide eyes and sloping foreheads.
 They started the process at birth by binding the infant to a flat board.
 The wider eyes were said to give the Waxhaw a hunting advantage.

 The typical Waxhaw dwellings were similar to those of other peoples of the region.
 They were covered in bark.
 Ceremonial buildings, however, were usually thatched with reeds and bullgrass.
 The people held ceremonial dances, tribal meetings, and other important rites in these council houses.

-There is uncertainty concerning the time of the tribe's disbanding: historians Peter Moore and William Ramsey postulate that they disbanded immediately following the Yamasee War against English colonists of the early 18th century.
-Moore suggested that the surviving Waxhaw either merged with the Cheraw or traveled south with the Yamasee.
-There is another theory, originating with Robert Ney McNeely's history of Union County, published in 1912, that the Waxhaw continued on as an independent tribe until the 1740s but this seems to lack the backing of primary sources.

-Possible enslavement by the Tomahittan
+History

+17th century

 In 1673, Gabriel Arthur stayed with the Tomahittan and claimed that they had members of the "Weesock" tribe living among them as warrior slaves.
 Historian John R. Swanton has suggested that the "Weesock" were in fact the Waxhaw.
 Arthur stated "all ye wesocks children they take are brought up with them as ye Ianesaryes are amongst ye Turkes", referencing the Janissaries of the Ottoman Empire.